ShubhoshishRoy08/Summerizer/README.md

 ### 3. Run on an Emulator
 - Use an Android Emulator or iOS Simulator to run the app.
 - Follow the instructions in the Expo Dev Tools to launch the app on the emulator.

+## Future Plans
+- Fully integrate live appointment booking with web interface.
+- Complete backend implementation for all features.
+- Upgrade to Firebase Blaze Plan for enhanced functionality.
+- Expand feature set to include push notifications and detailed analytics.